 For patients with genetic diseases, selection of embryos most likely to implant and develop into a healthy child becomes extremely important.
-Historically, the microscopic appearance of the embryo was the only criteria available to the physician and patient for selection of “healthy” embryos for transfer.
+Historically, the microscopic appearance of the embryo was the only criteria available to the physician and patient for the selection of “healthy” embryos for transfer.
 Unfortunately, there is no correlation between embryonic appearance and genetic health.
 Perfect-appearing embryos can carry chromosomal abnormalities and “unattractive” embryos can be genetically normal.
-The advent of PGD gave physicians and their patients with genetic disease an effective
+The advent of PGD gave physicians and their patients with the genetic disease an effective

 Clinical indications for which PGD can be used include, but are not limited to aneuploidy testing for advanced maternal age and recurrent pregnancy loss (duplicated or missing chromosomes)

 The process of IVF PGD, as well as IVF PGS, can be performed on the embryos that are in different developmental stages, therefore the biopsy procedure varies accordingly.
 In clinical practice, only two types of biopsy are used: